Parenting in KFL&A

 Poop

 Breastfed babies have yellow, liquidly poop that might have small pieces that look like seeds in it.
 Once they are 3 to 4 weeks old, they may only poop once every 7 days.
-Sometimes this comes out as a “poop-splosion!”
+Sometimes this comes out as a big “poop-splosion!”

 Baby in a car seat, adult buckling straps.